 Direct with an insurer, by calling them or visiting their website

-The best way to get an extended warranty is by using our comparison to shop around, so you can find the right cover at the cheapest price.
+The best way to get an extended warranty is compare deals and shop around, so that you can find the right cover at the cheapest price.

 You may not need to pay for an extended warranty if your appliances are already protected elsewhere.

 They may still be under their manufacturer's warranty, or covered by your home insurance.
 If an appliance breaks down within 6 months of you buying it, you may also be protected by the Consumer Rights Act.